MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service.md

   ![Db2 Warehouse Table Contents]({{site.baseurl}}/assets/blog/2017-04-26-adapter-analytics-using-analytics-and-dashdb-analytics-service/db2-warehouse-table-content.png)

 ## Creating and running R script to plot adapter analytics charts in Db2 Warehouse on Cloud

+Now that we have successfully exported the analytics data to DB2 Warehouse we shall now chart them.

 - Choose NETWORKTRANSACTION table and click on Browse Data tab to see that all the adapter calls sent from Mobile Analytics is available here in columns like ADAPTERNAME, PROCEDURENAME etc.
 - Db2 Warehouse on cloud comes with R studio where the R scripts can be run to create charts.